Courage / Moderation / Justice

 Responsibility is a quintessentially American excellence of character, first articulated as a virtue in the Federalist Papers.
 Responsibility means having a broad and generous view of one’s actions, not only as they relate to one’s own good, but also to the good of others.
 It is responsible to do one’s assigned job well, but even more so to do the job that needs doing but belongs to no one in particular.
 Responsible students take on those tasks despite the extra effort.
 Responsibility is, furthermore, the key virtue in starting, maintaining, and improving a charter school, from its founders and donors to its leaders, teachers, parents, and students.

 Prudence is the ability to choose well in changing circumstances and in the absence of a rule.
 The exercise of prudence both depends on the development of the previously discussed virtues and guides their exercise.
-Students display prudence when they choose what is right without being told, and when they are able to reason well about how rules for the playground or the classroom are best applied in a given situation.
+Students display prudence when they choose what is right without being told, and when they are able to reason well about how rules are best applied in a given situation.

 Friendship is the continual, active cultivation of human relationships based on the love of the same things.
 It relies on a consistent desire to see another do and fare well, to wish for good things for a friend for the friend’s sake.
 The highest kind of friendship is rooted in a love of the good, true, and beautiful.
 This is a friendship of the mind, which requires more than the lukewarm “friendliness” that characterizes so much that goes by the name of friendship today.